- Does legal deposit apply to electronic publications?

 Create a generic user account for your publishing company.
 If possible, use a shared email account.
 You can update the contact name as often as needed.

-We are currently developing a batch deposit process.
+We have developed a batch deposit process.
 We would be very interested in hearing from you if you have this need.
 Please contact us.

 Yes, you will receive an email when you successfully deposit with the edeposit service When your publication has been processed, you will be able to see it in our catalogue.